Zvolen: Technická univerzita vo Zvolene

+Economy

+Zvolen is a significant industrial center in central Slovakia.
+Its strategic location as a railway junction has historically made it a hub for heavy industry.

+The city is home to Železničné opravovne a strojárne Zvolen (ŽOS Zvolen), a major engineering company specializing in the repair, modernization, and maintenance of railway vehicles.
+The company was established in 1994, but its roots date back to the 19th century when the city became an important railway node.
+Another notable company is Schreiber Foods, which has a dairy production facility in Zvolen.
+The city also has a significant timber and wood processing industry, taking advantage of the surrounding forests.
+Other industrial sectors include automotive, clothing, and food production.

 Transport

-The largest town in central Pohronie, Zvolen, boasts a highly advantageous transportation location.
+The largest town in central Pohronie, Zvolen, boasts a highly convenient transportation location.
 Situated at the intersection of key national roadways (R1, R2) and significant railway routes of nationwide importance, it also enjoys proximity to the international Sliač Airport.
-This strategic positioning enhances its accessibility and connectivity, making it a pivotal hub for transportation and commerce within the region.
+This positioning enhances its accessibility and connectivity, making it a pivotal hub for transportation and commerce within the region.

 The Zvolen Railway Junction is one of the four main establishment stations (Bratislava, Košice, Žilina, Zvolen) in the network of Slovak Railways (ŽSR).
 It comprises multiple stations and stops (Zvolen osobná railway station, Zvolen City Station, Zvolen Freight Station).
 The main station is a dual-aisle building inspired by ancient temples, featuring a colonnade and a large basilica-style glazing.